Andy4495/emulator-8-bit/README.md

 ## Future Functionality

-- Breakpoints
+- Additional breakpoint functionality
-  - DONE Break at a specified memory location
   - Break when a register contains a certain value
   - Break when a memory location contains a certain value
   - Break when a certain location/loop is accessed N times
-  - Multiple breakpoints defined
+  - Define Multiple breakpoints
 - Support additional configuration options, possibly with a configuration file and/or command line arguments
 - Allow the configuration of segments of read-only ROM, read/write RAM, overlay areas, and undefined areas
 - Support RAM and/or ROM banking
-- Support additional file formats such as Intel Hex or Motorola S-Records which would allow specific memory locations to be defined by the file.
+- Support additional input file formats such as Intel Hex or Motorola S-Records which would allow specific memory locations to be defined by the file.
 - Interrupts (maskable and non-maskable)
 - Support additonal processor types
 - HALT state handler improvements